Ten Things To Know About Zebra Mussels:

 10. Where else can I get information about Zebra Mussels?

-This website also provides information on quagga mussels.
+This website provides information on quagga mussels.
 Quagga mussels are very similar to zebra mussels and have been found in the Mississippi River adding an additional threat to the St. Croix and Namekagon Rivers.